 Another reason for this adventure, I became a single mom of two tweenagers and needed to increase my income.
 This type of business doubled my income and gave me the freedom I needed to be with them.

 Again, it wasn’t easy, but it is SO worth it.

 What other crafting business questions do you have?
-I would love to chat more below or jump into our free group I mentioned above.
+I would love to chat more below or jump into the free Facebook group I mentioned above.

 Happy (business) Crafting!

 DIYs and designing SVG files are my passion.
 I feel so blessed to get to do what I love on this site for work.
 If you are a crafter or a craft business owner, I invite to look around and have fun!
 Read more…